-The Group's daily ES on 31 December 2020 was \$13.13 million.
+The Group's daily ES on 31 December 2021 was \$10.17 million.

 For backtesting purposes, the Group uses daily VaR within a 99 per cent confidence interval over a one-day holding period.
 VaR uses the same loss distribution as ES.
 The backtesting process analyses whether the exceptions are due to model deficiencies or market volatility.
 All backtesting exceptions are tabled to ALCO with recommended actions and resolutions.
-Four backtesting exceptions were noted for Group Trading in the year under review.
+No backtesting exception was noted for Group Trading in the year under review.